blueperf/acmeair-mainservice-java/README.md

 1. Build and push the apps
    * `cd acmeair-mainservice-java/scripts`
    * `./buildAndPushtoICP.sh`
-2. Deploy to ICP using one of the following options.
+2. Deploy to ICP using one of the following options:
    * Using ibm-websphere-liberty helm chart
       * `./deployChartToICP.sh`
    * Using loose deployment manifests